Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Right.

-So, that's awful.
+So that's awful.

 Oh.

-They ate these berries that weren't, if they weren't, or, yeah, I think it was fruit or berries or nuts or something,
+They ate these berries that weren't, if they weren't or, yeah, I think it was fruit or berries or nuts or something.

-and if they weren't prepared correctly, the grains maybe they were,
+and if they weren't prepared correctly, the grains maybe they were.

-they had the opposite effect.
+They had the opposite effect.

-but you'd get hungrier and hungrier because it would.
+They basically, you could keep eating it, but you'd get hungry and hungrier because it would.

 That's right.